jensweigele/ioBroker.yahka/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (tarikweiss) Updated github build file.
 Try testing build-process with github.
+* Updated design to be more responsive
+* Restructured code a bit

 ### 1.0.9 (2024-09-08)
 * Corrected Admin GUI